spichek-net/RepData_PeerAssessment1/PA1_template.md

 Precisely:
 * Average number of steps per day is 9354.2295
-* Mean number of steps per day is 10395
+* Median number of steps per day is 10395

 ## What is the average daily activity pattern?